 CONSENT TO ASSIGNMENT

-THIS CONSENT TO ASSIGNMENT (“Consent”) is dated as of ___________ and is by and between Merchant Energy Group of the Americas, Inc., ("MEGA") Enron Power Marketing, Inc. ("EPMI"), and Morgan Stanley Capital Group, Inc. ("MSCG"), hereinafter sometimes referred to individually as a "Party" and collectively as the "Parties".
+THIS CONSENT TO ASSIGNMENT (“Consent”) is dated as of ___________ and is by and between _________, ("ASSIGNOR"), Enron Power Marketing, Inc. ("EPMI"), and ____________ ("ASSIGNEE"), hereinafter sometimes referred to individually as a "Party" and collectively as the "Parties".

-WHEREAS, MEGA and EPMI have entered into certain contract or contracts for the sale and purchase of electric power identified on Exhibit A hereto (collectively referred to as the "Contract"), under the Master Energy Purchase and Sales Agreement dated as of April 1, 1998 (the “Enron Agreement”), and under which the Parties have mutual obligations of services and payment;
+WHEREAS, ASSIGNOR and EPMI have entered into certain contract or contracts for the sale and purchase of electric power identified on Exhibit A hereto (collectively referred to as the "Contract"), under the [Master Energy Purchase and Sales Agreement] dated as of ______________ (the “Enron Agreement”), and under which the Parties have mutual obligations of services and payment;

-WHEREAS, MEGA and MSCG have entered into a Purchase and Sale Agreement dated June 12th, 2000 (the "Morgan Stanley Agreement") whereby (subject to EPMI’s approval) MSCG has agreed to buy and MEGA has agreed to sell to MSCG the referenced Contract;
+WHEREAS, ASSIGNOR and ASSIGNEE have entered into a [Purchase and Sale Agreement] dated ________ (the "Assignee Agreement") whereby (subject to EPMI’s approval) ASSIGNEE has agreed to buy and ASSIGNOR has agreed to sell to ASSIGNEE the referenced Contract;

-WHEREAS, EPMI and MSCG have executed and currently have in effect a Master Energy Purchase and Sale Agreement dated as of July 1, 1997 (“Replacement Agreement”);
+WHEREAS, EPMI and ASSIGNEE have executed and currently have in effect a [Master Energy Purchase and Sale Agreement] dated as of ________ (“Replacement Agreement”);

-WHEREAS, the Parties have agreed that, pursuant to the terms and conditions hereof, MEGA desires to assign all of its rights, title and obligations under the Contract to MSCG and simultaneously therewith, MSCG desire to acquire all of MEGA’s rights, title and obligations under the Contract;
+WHEREAS, the Parties have agreed that, pursuant to the terms and conditions hereof, ASSIGNOR desires to assign all of its rights, title and obligations under the Contract to ASSIGNEE and simultaneously therewith, ASSIGNEE desire to acquire all of ASSIGNOR’s rights, title and obligations under the Contract;

 WHEREAS, pursuant to the terms of the Contract, the Contract is not transferable or assignable without the express written consent of EPMI;

-WHEREAS, MEGA received an Order Authorizing Transfer of Jurisdictional Facilities issued on __________ by the Federal Energy Regulatory Commission, authorizing MEGA to transfer to MSCG certain of its contracts for the purchase and sale of electric power (“FERC Order”).
+WHEREAS, ASSIGNOR received an Order Authorizing Transfer of Jurisdictional Facilities issued on __________ by the Federal Energy Regulatory Commission, authorizing ASSIGNOR to transfer to ASSIGNEE certain of its contracts for the purchase and sale of electric power (“FERC Order”).

 NOW THEREFORE, in consideration of the foregoing, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties hereto agree as follows:

 The Contract shall be deemed effectively assigned upon the: (i) execution of this Consent, and (ii) the issuance of the FERC Order.
-Upon such effective date (the “Transfer Date”), and in accordance with and to the extent set forth in Section 5 hereof, MEGA shall be released from any further liability with respect to the Contract.
+Upon such effective date (the “Transfer Date”), and in accordance with and to the extent set forth in Section 5 hereof, ASSIGNOR shall be released from any further liability with respect to the Contract.

-As of the Transfer Date, EPMI hereby consents to MEGA assigning all of MEGA’s rights, title and obligations under the Contract to MSCG.
+As of the Transfer Date, EPMI hereby consents to ASSIGNOR assigning all of ASSIGNOR’s rights, title and obligations under the Contract to ASSIGNEE.

-Upon the Transfer Date, MSCG shall replace MEGA in MEGA’s capacity under the Contract and MSCG shall assume all of MEGA’s rights, title and obligations thereunder.
+Upon the Transfer Date, ASSIGNEE shall replace ASSIGNOR in ASSIGNOR’s capacity under the Contract and ASSIGNEE shall assume all of ASSIGNOR’s rights, title and obligations thereunder.

-As of the Transfer Date, MEGA, its employees, directors, officers and shareholders shall be relieved from any and all obligations and liabilities arising under the Contract after the Transfer Date.
+As of the Transfer Date, ASSIGNOR, its employees, directors, officers and shareholders shall be relieved from any and all obligations and liabilities arising under the Contract after the Transfer Date.

-In accordance with Section 1 hereof, MSCG and EPMI agree that MEGA shall have no liability to MSCG or EPMI for any obligation, claim, damage, action, penalty, fee or other liability under the Contract that may arise, or may be based upon events which occur after the Transfer Date, except to the extent such obligation, claim, damage, action, penalty, fee or other liability is based, in whole or in part, upon any act or omission of MEGA which occurred before the Transfer Date.
-In such event, the liability of MEGA, if any, to EPMI shall be determined in accordance with the terms and conditions of the Contract and/or the Enron Agreement.
-MSCG agrees to indemnify EPMI in the event that MEGA fails to meet its obligations under this Consent.
+In accordance with Section 1 hereof, ASSIGNEE and EPMI agree that ASSIGNOR shall have no liability to ASSIGNEE or EPMI for any obligation, claim, damage, action, penalty, fee or other liability under the Contract that may arise, or may be based upon events which occur after the Transfer Date, except to the extent such obligation, claim, damage, action, penalty, fee or other liability is based, in whole or in part, upon any act or omission of ASSIGNOR which occurred before the Transfer Date.
+In such event, the liability of ASSIGNOR, if any, to EPMI shall be determined in accordance with the terms and conditions of the Contract and/or the Enron Agreement.
+ASSIGNEE agrees to indemnify EPMI in the event that ASSIGNOR fails to meet its obligations under this Consent.

 Except as provided herein, the Contract shall remain in full force and effect.